Concave majorant of stochastic processes and Burgers turbulence: Extremal set of random processes

 \subsection{L\'evy processes with bounded variation}

 L\'evy processes are often considered as initial data for Burgers turbulence.
-We focus here on the class of L\'evy processes with bounded variation for technical reasons.
-Since it is irrelevant in our study, we also assume that the drift is null.
-In this case lemma \ref{ComptLocal} indicates the local behaviour of the process after zero, and consequently after each stopping time.
+We focus here on the class of L\'evy processes with bounded variation, and also assume that the drift is null.
+In this case Lemma \ref{ComptLocal} indicates the local behaviour of the process after zero, and consequently after each stopping time.
 Since the process is pure-jump, and its jumps are all simultaneously stopping times, it is easier to apprehend the structure of the graph with Markovian techniques.

-Notice first that if the L\'evy measure is finite, $X$ is a.s piece-wise constant, and $\mathbf{E}_{X}$ is discrete in $\mathbb{R}^+$.
-For the sake of more simple statements, we assume in the sequel that the L\'evy measure is infinite.\\

 In this section, $X$ is a L\'evy process with bounded variation and no drift, and $f$ is a smooth function.
 Hypotheses on $f$ will be made more precise later.
 Let us start with the case where $f$ is convex.\\